County Road 846 (Florida): History

 The first segment of what would become CR 846 was built in the late 1940s, extending from Immokalee east to the Hendry County line, and was later added to the state highway system as SR 846.
 By 1956, SR 846 was extended to its eastern terminus at SR 833 (present-day CR 833).

 The first segment of the route west of Immokalee, which extended from Immokalee to a point near Oil Well Grade Road, was built in 1955.
 By 1958, the route was extended west to US 41 (Tamiami Trail) in North Naples.
 Upon its completion, the segment west of Immokalee was initially known as the Naples Immokalee Highway before becoming known as Immokalee Road.

 SR 846 would also provide access to Corkscrew Swamp Sanctuary, which opened its first boardwalk in 1956.
-Sanctuary Road, the main entrance road to the sanctuary, was originally designated SR 846A before being redesignated SRv849 in 1976.
+Sanctuary Road, the main entrance road to the sanctuary, was originally designated SR 846A before being redesignated SR 849 in 1976.

 By 1973, the SR 846 designation was extended west from US 41 along 111th Avenue to Vanderbilt Drive.
 A 9 mi segment of SR 846 from Immokalee west was rebuilt with wider lanes in 1977.

 The interchange between Immokalee Road and I-75 opened in 1981 when the first segment of the freeway opened in Collier County.

 SR 846 became CR 846 in the mid-1980s, when the full route was relinquished to county control.
 Immokalee Road was widened to four lanes between US 41 and I-75 in the early 1990s.
 It was widened to four lanes from I-75 east to CR 951 (Collier Boulevard) in 2002.
 Immokalee Road from Oil Well Road (CR 858) west to US 41 would be widened to six lanes by 2008.